Contemporary-Physicslab/Demolab/book/book/0 introduction/demolab.md

 3. discuss it with fellow students
 4. hear the instructor's explanation.

-At our department we apply as much as possible the ***predict-method***.
-(The discuss-method needs too much time in our way of demonstrating).
+At our department we apply the ***predict-method*** as much as possible.
+(The discuss-method requires too much time in our way of demonstrating).
 In the large lecture halls we question the prediction of the students before showing the demonstration.
 After a couple of minutes a multiple choice prediction is then presented to them.
 Then we show the demonstration and a short discussion follows.

 <div style="display: flex; justify-content: center;">